tiiuae/dockerized_sel4_compile/README.md

 ## General

-These instructions have been tested with Ubuntu 20.10 desktop host running in VirtualBox and Ubuntu 20.10 desktop running inside Docker container.
+These instructions have been tested with Ubuntu 20.10 desktop host running in VirtualBox and Ubuntu 20.10 desktop guest running inside Docker container.

 ## Update local Ubuntu repositories on host
 ```